Copyright (c) Meta Platforms, Inc. and affiliates.

 from botorch.acquisition.logei import TAU_MAX, TAU_RELU

-from botorch.acquisition.multi_objective import MultiObjectiveMCAcquisitionFunction
+from botorch.acquisition.multi_objective.base import MultiObjectiveMCAcquisitionFunction

 from botorch.acquisition.multi_objective.objective import MCMultiOutputObjective